intel/linux-npu-driver/docs/umd-testing.md

 ### Example: Object Detection Model - Yolo

-The npu-umd-test does not supports output validation for object detection models.
+The npu-umd-test does not support output validation for object detection models.
 The npu-umd-test framework can still be used to run inference on these models.
-Below is an example of how to download and convert a YOLOv8 object detection model to OpenVINO IR format.
+Below is an example of downloading and converting a YOLOv8 object detection model to OpenVINO IR format.

 ```bash
 # Activate the same virtual environment created in the image classification example